 If you see consistently lower power numbers for efforts indoors, your first step is trying to identify what might be the cause.
 Poor hip stability?
 A weak core?
 Inadequate cooling on the trainer?
 The next step is doing what you can to address your particular issue.

 Start incorporating the yoga videos that specifically address hip flexibility and stability into your training.
-Hip Openers, Hip Openers II, and the Hips and Hamstrings yoga videos that are part of your SYSTM subscription are great for improving range of motion and activation of the gluteus medius muscle.
+Hip Openers, Hip Openers II, and the Hips and Hamstrings yoga videos that are part of your SYSTM subscription are great for improving the range of motion and activation of the gluteus medius muscle.

 GET TO THE CORE